Kauai halau takes top prize at Merrie Monarch Festival

-The second and third place overall winners were also wahine halau: Ka La Onohi Mai O Ha‘eha‘e under kumu hula Tracie and Keawe Lopes (2nd), and Hula Halau ‘O Kamuela led by Kunewa Mook and Kau‘ionalani Kamana‘o.
+The second- and third-place overall winners were also wahine halau: Ka La Onohi Mai oHa‘eha‘e, under kumu hula Tracie and Keawe Lopes (second), and Hula Halau ‘o Kamuela, led by Kunewa Mook and Kau‘ionalani Kamana‘o.

 The halau performed Friday hula kahiko, or the ancient form of hula, the results of which were also announced early Sunday morning.